troyp/asoc.el/README.md

   Reduce `alist` using `form` on each value, starting from `init`.

-The anaphoric variables `key, 'value and 'acc represent the current key, value and accumulated value, respectively.
+The anaphoric variables `key`, `value` and `acc` represent the current key, value and accumulated value, respectively.

-The return value is the value of 'acc after the last element has been processed.
+The return value is the value of `acc` after the last element has been processed.

     ;; list of keys with value of 0